 The final story ties together the other stories to help you with tactic #2 below.
 Briefly, here is why each story is important.

 #1 “Brightline To Bright Future: Remaking Rail’s Vision” shows conditions under which rail entrepreneurs can make auto-alternatives.
 Public funding of troubled Tri-Rail and Brightline’s 100% private capital shows Members how to invest better.
 Brightline adds some sizzle to the vision thing.

 #2 “Rail Passengers Association And The Capitol: Crafting Rail’s Blueprint” shows how pluck matters more than power.
-RPA’s story is citizens can organize as rail advocates and even the U.S. Senate responds positively.
+RPA’s story is citizens can organize as rail advocates so that even the U.S. Senate responds positively.

-#3 “Munich Loves Cars Also, Yet It Has Synergy: Simpler Steps for U.S. MPO Reform” explains how Germans have great regional trains because one agency coordinates metro transportation using “push-pull” tactics.
-This article reminds MCs that the unfinished work of MPO reform cannot remain unfinished.
+#3 “Munich Loves Cars Also, Yet It Has Synergy: Simpler Steps Than U.S. MPO Reform” explains how Germans have great regional trains because one agency coordinates metro transportation using “push-pull” tactics.
+This article reminds MCs that the unfinished work of MPO reform can have another strategy.

 #4 “Lessons From London For Converting American Terminals And Commuter Rail”

 #5 “The Federal Factor” why a Corridor-Based Regional Rail policy will help metros negotiate better with their states.

 All five articles make what I call “The Pre-Reauthorization Series.”
 Each will have a brief introduction emailed to you and the full article will be posted on “The Reauthorization Dialogues” behind that menu.
 Of course, you are expected to comment and make a true dialogue.